HestHub/nix-config/blog.md

 - config can be backed up
 - config can be deployed to multiple machines
 - possible to rollback changes if anything breaks
-- package updates cant break other packages dependcies
+- package updates can't break other packages dependencies
 - different version of the same package can coexist
 - system changes are safe and easy to manage

 Is there a learning curve?
 Absolutely.
 Nix thinks differently about system configuration, and it takes time to adjust to.
 But from everything ive heard from others using nix its worth it, once you get a hang of it, its hard to imagine going back to the old ways.

 ## installation